Digestate

 In the drying process, the hot exhaust gases from your CHP are fed into the material cloud of the dryer.
 Due to the high temperatures and the resulting thermodynamics, a kind of turbo drying occurs with an incomparable efficiency.
 The evaporation rate per liter of water is around 700W and is therefore at the limit of what is physically possible.
 Liquid fermentation residue is mixed to approx. 70% moisture via a dry return and mixing screw and fed into the dryer.

-pelleting follows immediately after the drying process.
+Pelleting follows immediately after the drying process.

 The dry and dusty fermentation residues are processed into dust-free pellets.
 These are storable, spreadable and represent an ideal marketing product.
 Extensive hygienization also takes place through the application of hot gas.